gbmhunter/blog/content/posts/2023/06-30-june-2023-updates/_index.md

 * Added a new page on the [TO-206 component package family](/pcb-design/component-packages/to-206-component-package/).

 * Fixed error where the `SOT-490` was incorrectly labelled as `SOD-490`.

+* Added a new page on [Switching PSU Control Methodologies](/electronics/components/power-regulators/switch-mode-power-supplies-smps/control-methodologies/).